 - 5.29 The Council is proposing the allocation of the site for 37 dwellings (15 affordable) and retention/enhancement of the existing commercial.
 It will remove 3.3 hectares (8.15 acres) of land from the Green Belt, increasing the population by 90-111. - 5.30 CPC previously endorsed the proposed mixed-use allocation, subject to the following amendments: - The inclusion of up to five starter employment units to re-establish sustainable employment development in the village. - The provision of informal recreation space to incorporate play provision. - To ensure the housing proposed comprises starter homes and affordable provision of mixed tenure. - 5.31 CPC's position remains the same in this respect. - 5.32 Parts of this site are already developed, and, in this respect, redevelopment would have less impact.
 However, at the same time it also provides opportunities to enhance this part of the village.
-Given the size and scale of the site, and its stronger relationship to the existing village, it is considered that it would also have less impact upon the wider landscape character of the area and the fabric of the village
+Given the size and scale of the site, and its stronger relationship to the existing village, it is considered that it would also have less impact upon the wider

-5.33 The site also has the advantage of closer proximity to the station and access to bus services.
-Consideration would need to be given to restricting access for commercial vehicles through the village and diverting onto the A24.
+The site also has the advantage of closer proximity to the station and access to bus services.
+Consideration would need to be given to restricting access for commercial veh cles through the village and diverting onto the A24. landscape character of the area and the fabric of the village 5.33 vices.
+Consideration would need to be given to restricting access for commercial veh